iMicknl/azure-genesys-audiohook/README.md

 2. Use the Connection URI output after deployment, or take the web service URL from step 4, replace `https` with `wss`, and append `/audiohook/ws` as the path.

-3. Click the credentials tab, here you will need to provide the API Key and Client Secret.
-Navigate to the Azure Portal and your new resource group, and navigate to the Key Vault.
-Navigate to Objects -> Secrets.
-Here you will find the API Key and Client Secret.
+3. Select the **Credentials** tab.
+Here, you must provide the API Key and Client Secret.
+In the Azure Portal, go to your deployed resource group and open the Key Vault.
+Under **Objects > Secrets**, locate the API Key and Client Secret.

-These values are auto generated during deployment, but it is a best practice to change them to your own values.
-Make sure the Client Secret is a BASE64 encoded string.
+These secrets are generated automatically during deployment, but for security, it is recommended to update them with your own values.
+Ensure the Client Secret is a BASE64-encoded string.

-> note: If you don't have access to the keys, navigate to Access control (IAM) and assign your account the Key Vault Secrets Officer role.
+> **Note:** If you cannot view the secrets, go to **Access control (IAM)** in the Key Vault and assign yourself the **Key Vault Secrets Officer** role.

+4. Activate your AudioHook.